5 Elements of Perfect Product Messaging

 • An agency may constantly be behind schedule because they’re waiting on clients to respond.

-• A marketing team might be targeting too broad of an audience or too narrow of an audience.
+• A marketing team might be targeting an audience too broad or too narrow.

-A great way to tackle this is to ask existing customers why they chose your product and ask the sales team what pain points prospects share.
+A great way to tackle this is to ask existing customers why they chose your product and ask the sales team what pain points potential customers share.

-Now that you know your target audience and the issues they face, it’s time to determine how your product or service will solve that problem.
+Now that you know your target audience and their issues, it’s time to determine how your product or service will solve that problem.

 The ability to solve the problem is what makes your product relevant and necessary in a crowded marketplace.

 The Jobs-to-be-Done methodology is something to consider when determining how your product solves a customer problem.
-It emphasizes that customers want a product that is going to do a job for them.
-For example, the need to find files and images quickly, prevent burglary of a home, and file taxes confidently are all jobs that a product can do for customers.
+It emphasizes that customers want a product that will do a job for them.
+For example, the need to find files and images quickly, prevent home burglary, and file taxes confidently are all jobs a product can do for customers.
 There is a quote from Theodore Levitt of Harvard Business School that supports the jobs-to-be-done method.
 “People don’t want to buy a quarter-inch drill.
 They want a quarter-inch hole.”
 A good practice is to leave out the vague features and function lists and make your solution crystal clear with all of the jargon and distraction stripped away.

-When you communicate value quickly and clearly, it will better resonate with your audience.
+When you communicate the core value quickly and clearly, it will better resonate with your audience.

 Presenting your solution is not enough by itself.
-It would help if you also emphasized how that solution will benefit your customer by tangibly improving their life.
-Keep in mind that your product features are not the same as your product benefits.
+It would help to emphasize how that solution will benefit your customer by tangibly improving their life.
+Remember that your product features are not the same as your product benefits.
 The two are often conflated in marketing, but there is a distinct difference.
 Determine how getting the job done benefits your customer.

-This is another area where you want to dig down and look at the root problem you have identified.
+This is another area where you want to examine the root problem you have identified.
 How does your product solve that problem, and what is the ultimate benefit to the customer?

-Often, product benefits are associated with productivity gains, customer success, financial gains, and security risk reduction.
+Product benefits are often associated with productivity gains, customer success, financial gains, and security risk reduction.

 The last step is to differentiate from the competition.
-Differentiation means taking a good, hard look at the competitors in your space.
+Differentiation means taking a hard look at competitors in your space.
 What do they offer, and how do they present that offering?

 You will gather valuable competitive intelligence by talking with customers.
 You can speak with existing customers about the products or services they evaluated before deciding, and you can ask former customers why you lost their business to someone else.